-- Learning starts at home, continues at school and requires a cooperative relationship among the school community - Seek long-term behavior changes rather than short-term fixes - Teach responsibility for behaviors - Be fair, taking into consideration the unique circumstances of each situation - Modeling the behavior we expect - Treat students, staff, volunteers, and visitors with respect and dignity - Every child has the right to feel safe in school - Violence is to be avoided as a choice in conflict or in a response when angry - Emotions can be understood - Learning takes place in different ways and we respect and respond to these differences - Learning is a lifelong process that occurs best with active involvement, safe risk taking, social interaction, and cooperation
+- Learning starts at home, continues at school, and requires a cooperative relationship among the school community - Seek long-term behavior changes rather than short-term fixes - Teach responsibility for behaviors - Be fair, taking into consideration the unique circumstances of each situation.
+Fair isn't always equal. - Model the behavior we expect - Treat students, staff, volunteers, and visitors with respect and dignity - Every child has the right to feel safe in school - Violence is to be avoided as a choice in conflict or as a response when anary - Emotions can be understood - Learning takes place in different ways and we respect and respond to these differences. - Learning is a life-long process that occurs best with active involvement, safe risk taking, social interaction, and cooperation